HackwithArpon/Rice-Grain-Quality-Analysis_using_Deep-Learning-Tech/README.md

 3. **Counting rice grains using the Contours method**
     * Working over Clear images to get insight into grain touching problem
 3. **Applying Watershed Algorithm** (Solving grains touching problem)
-    * Applying Watershed Algorithm for Solving Touching Rice grains problem
+    * Applying the Watershed Algorithm for Solving Touching Rice grains problem

 4. **Counting total Rice grains and Broken Rice grains using the contour area**
     * For total rice grain counting: the Watershed method